Admissions

 Address evidence is frequently requested, monitored and checked and school places will be withdrawn when false information is deliberately provided.
 Action will be taken in the following circumstances:

 When a child starts at the allocated school and their address is different from the address used at the time of the application.
-Parents/carers will need to show that they have relinquished residency ties with the previous property and they, and their child(ren) are permanently residing at the address give on the application form.
-Home to school distance measurement for purposes of admissions: A ‘straight line’ distance measurement is used for all home to school distance measurements for admission allocation purposes.
-Distances are measured using a computerised mapping system to two decimal places.
-The measurement is taken from the AddressBase Premium address point of your child’s house to the address point of the school.
-AddressBase Premium
+Parents/carers will need to show that they have relinquished residency ties with the previous property and they, and their child(ren) are permanently residing at the address given on the application form.

 Definition of “nearest school”